Using diffpy.morph in Python

 from diffpy.morph.morphpy import morph_arrays import numpy as npDefine a custom Python function to apply a transformation to the data.
 The function must take

-array of the same length.
+xandy(1D arrays of the same length) along with named parameters, and return a transformedyarray of the same length.
 For this example, we will use a simple linear transformation that scales the input and applies an offset:def linear_function(x, y, scale, offset): return (scale * x) * y + offsetIn this example, we use a sine function for the morph data and generate the target data by applying the linear transformation with known scale and offset to it:

 x_morph = np.linspace(0, 10, 101) y_morph = np.sin(x_morph) x_target = x_morph.copy() y_target = np.sin(x_target) * 20 * x_target + 0.8Setup and run the morph using the

-.
+morph_arrays(...).morph_arraysexpects the morph and target data as 2D arrays in two-column format[[x0, y0], [x1, y1], ...].
 This will apply the user-defined function and refine the parameters to best align the morph data with the target data.
 This includes both the transformation parameters (our initial guess) and the transformation function itself:morph_params, morph_table = morph_arrays(np.array([x_morph, y_morph]).T, np.array([x_target, y_target]).T, funcy=(linear_function,{'scale': 1.2, 'offset': 0.1}))Extract the fitted parameters from the result:

 fitted_params = morph_params["funcy"] print(f"Fitted scale: {fitted_params['scale']}") print(f"Fitted offset: {fitted_params['offset']}")